nl919/elec40004-2019-exam-nl919/readme.md

 Note that you are welcome to try all three questions, but you must select just two for assessment.

+Examples of ticked and un-ticked boxes:

+- [x] - Ticked (it doesn't matter which character you use)
+- [ ] - Un-ticked

 Errors in the Exam
 ==================